 I am a big believer in the Pareto principle.
 It says that 80% of your output is determined by 20% of your input.

-This 80/20 rule applies to all of the major types of marketing and it surely applies to PPC.
+This 80/20 rule applies to all of the major types of marketing and it surely applies to PPC campaigns.

 This means that a small minority of your keywords will lead to the majority of your sales.

-The keywords that don’t convert and lead to revenue only end up eating your PPC budget.
+The search terms that don’t lead to effective conversion rates and lead to revenue only end up eating your pay per click marketing budget.

 And, I’ve data to back up my claim…